-The stage 1 symptoms are mild and usually occur within the first 24 hours since your last drink.
+The stage 1 symptoms usually occur within the first 24 hours since your last drink.

-It’s important to note that while these are common stage one symptoms for someone going through alcohol withdrawal, it is possible for someone to suffer from the moderate and severe symptoms as well.
-Although rare, some people have started to experience alcohol withdrawal, six hours after their last drink, and because of that some people actually start to experience seizures and even hallucinations within 24 hours.
+In addition to these symptoms, some people experience seizures and hallucinations when they stop drinking.
+The risk of alcohol withdrawal seizures is highest during the first 24 hours after stopping drinking.
 This is one (of many) reasons why it’s important to either detox in a treatment center or communicate with someone you love and trust to watch over you during this tumultuous time.

 Stage 2 Symptoms

-The stage 2 symptoms are more moderate, typically occurring on the first full day abstinent and lasting up to three days.
+Stage 2 symptoms are generally more severe than stage 1 symptoms.
+They typically start after the first full day abstinent and last up to three days.

 Stage 3 Symptoms